ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

 [GraphQL Spec PR 742](https://github.com/graphql/graphql-spec/pull/742)

 We also invested a lot of time in a very early feature called defer and stream.
-Defer, and stream allow you to deprioritize parts of your request.
-This means that ysou essentially can tell the server to give you all the data in one go, but you mark the data that can arrive a little later.
+Defer, and stream allow you to de-prioritize parts of your request.
+This means that you essentially can tell the server to give you all the data in one go, but you mark the data that can arrive a little later.

 EXAMPLE